sbellodev/sbellodev.github.io/index.markdown

 <br/>
 <center>< \ ></center>
 <br/>
 As as hobby, aside of staying up-to-date with tecnologies I arrange social gaming events since 2014, having performed more than 140 events within our organisation.
-Don't hesitate to [contact][contact] me!
+Don't hesitate to [contact][where] me!

 <br/>
 <br/>